A new 3-component Degasperis-Procesi hierarchy

 The next step is to prove that $A_{k+1}$ is local.
-From (\ref{local1}), we obtain Since $B_{k+1}$ and $C_{k+1}$ are all local, so $A_{k+1}$ is local if the right part of the above equality is a total $x$-derivative $N_{kx}$ for a differential function $N_k$.
-Therefore $A_{k+1}$ is local if
+From (\ref{local1}), we infer that Notice that $B_{k+1}$ and $C_{k+1}$ are all local, so $A_{k+1}$ is local if the right part of the above equality is a total $x$-derivative $N_{kx}$ for a differential function $N_k$.
+That is to say, $A_{k+1}$ is local if

 \begin{lem}Define we have

 \end{lem} To make the expressions compact, we introduce some new notations as: